cloudflare/workers-docs/src/content/tooling/api/scripts.md

 #### Add a Secret Text Binding

-*Note: Secret text bindings are actually persisted between deploys, so if you are not changing the content of your secret, this is unnecessary, but also un-harmful.*
+*Note: Secrets are persisted between deploys of a Worker.
+You only need to include secrets in API calls when you are adding or changing the secret's content.*

 If your Worker script uses [secrets](reference/apis/environment-variables#secrets), add a corresponding `secret_text` binding to the `"bindings"` array in `metadata.json`: